 A: You can make a donation in one of three ways.

-- Click the DONATE NOW button on our home page to make a secure donation over the internet
+- Click on this link to make a secure donation over the internet : DONATE NOW

 - Call 201-368-8585 and we will take your credit card information over the phone

 - You can mail your check or credit card information to the Adler Aphasia Center, 60 W Hunter Avenue, Maywood, NJ 07607.
 We accept American Express, Visa, and MasterCard.

 #14 Q: How do I become a volunteer?

 A: Call the center to speak with our volunteer coach to schedule a tour and discuss volunteer opportunities.

 #15 Q: Are Caregivers able to attend the center?

 A: Yes, the Adler Aphasia Center welcomes caregivers.
 We offer caregiver support groups as well as a place for caregivers to relax and visit with others.

 #16 Q: Is there an additional fee for caregivers to attend the center?